primefaces/primefaces/CONTRIBUTING.md

 ```
 This has 2 benefits:
 1) Avoid a internal List instance when there are no childs, as they are initialized lazy by the Faces implementation (because we do `component.getChildCount()` over `component.getChildren().size()`)
 2) Avoid a new iterator instance on each loop.
-This isn't faster but reduces GC a lot.
+This might not be faster but reduces GC a lot.

 ### Detailed Java code quality standards: